 Typo Spam Traps

 Typo spam traps are email addresses that contain common typos, created to replicate email addresses that may have been recorded incorrectly.
-Two examples could be firstname.lastname@example.org or email@example.com, as the domains used here are similar to popular email domains.
+Examples include email@example.com or firstname.lastname@example.org, as the domains used here are similar to popular email domains.

 You can help avoid typo spam traps by using double opt-in for your email mailing lists.
 This ensures that email addresses collected will only be added to your mailing lists once a recipient clicks a confirmation email.
 As recipient addresses with typos will not receive the confirmation email, these potentially harmful addresses will be kept off of your mailing lists.